KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_4.md

   {% hint style='info' %}
 ##### Let's walk through this code!

-The first object (set to the variable `categoryMap` is simply a mapping of quiz category name to a number for later use.
+The first object (set to the variable `categoryMap`) is simply a mapping of quiz category name to a number for later use.

 Next, we require in a couple packages to use - `node-fetch` and `lodash`

 Next we create three functions:

   1. `getQuiz` -
-      * Calls the function that creates the trivia URL to use and stores that into a variable.
+      1. Calls the function that creates the trivia URL to use and stores that into a variable.
-      * Makes a request to that URL using the [`node-fetch` package](https://www.npmjs.com/package/node-fetch)
+      2. Makes a request to that URL using the [`node-fetch` package](https://www.npmjs.com/package/node-fetch)
-      * Gets the response in JSON (JavaScript Object Notation) format
+      3. Gets the response in JSON (JavaScript Object Notation) format
-      * Sends that result to change the data format into the response format that we want to use for our quiz.
+      4. Sends that result to change the data format into the response format that we want to use for our quiz.

   2. `getTriviaURL` -
-      First logs data to the console:
+      1. First logs data to the console:
         * The count of questions to return
         * The category to get questions for
         * The difficulty level to use for this quiz
-      Then the function builds out the correct URL to use including these options and returns the URL to the caller.
+      2. Then the function builds out the correct URL to use including these options and returns the URL to the caller.

   3. `reformatQA` -
-      * Accepts one data format
+      Accepts one data format and transforms it into another
-      * The map method applies a function to each piece of data passed in
+      1. The map method applies a function to each piece of data passed in
-      * Sets up the incorrect answers to have a `correct` value of `false` and a `text` of the `answer`
+      2. Sets up the incorrect answers to have a `correct` value of `false` and a `text` of the `answer`
-      * adds the correct answers with a `correct` value of `true` and a `text` of the `correct_answer`
+      3. Adds the correct answers with a `correct` value of `true` and a `text` of the `correct_answer`
-      * Returns an object of the question `text` and uses the `shuffle` method from the `lodash` library to change the order of the answers to show as options.
+      4. Returns an object of the question `text` and uses the `shuffle` method from the `lodash` library to change the order of the answers to show as options.
   {% endhint %}

 3. Import the newly created _quiz_ file into the _app/routes/quiz_routes.js_ file using a variable named `quiz`.
 Can you remember how to do this?
 If you need more direction, expand the section below by clicking on the arrow (^).